How to Get to Koh Chang?

 Flying to Trat Airport

-With three daily flights from Bangkok’s Suvarnabhumi Airport, getting to Koh Chang has never been easier.
-Flights depart at 08.30, 11.40 and 17.05 and take exactly 1 hour.
+With four daily flights from Bangkok’s Suvarnabhumi Airport, getting to Koh Chang has never been easier.
+Flights depart at 08.30, 11.40, 14:40 and 17.05 and take exactly 1 hour.
 Bangkok Airways operate the flights and tickets can be booked via their website.

 The daily flights land at Trat airport, which is located on the mainland and around 30 minutes from the ferry terminals.
 After disembarking at Trat airport you can hop on a minibus and get a direct transfer to your accommodation on Koh Chang.
 Expect to pay 500 Baht, which will also include your ferry crossing or 900 Baht for a return ticket.